 \section{Numerical Demonstrations}

-\black{ This section numerically demonstrates results that facilitate understanding eq.~(\ref{heat_heat_relation}) in the discrete model of sec.~\ref{sec_Discrete}. }
+This section numerically demonstrates results that facilitate understanding Eq.~(\ref{heat_heat_relation}) in the discrete model of Sec.~\ref{sec_Discrete}.

-\black{ A number of algorithms have been known to numerically update the system~\cite{FrenkelBook,JCP_Fichthorn_1991,Voter_KMC}.
+A number of algorithms have been known to numerically update the system~\cite{FrenkelBook,JCP_Fichthorn_1991,Voter_KMC}.
 Some of them are ideal while the others reproduces the more realistic dynamics.
-Nonetheless, eq.~(\ref{discrete_model_Q_Q_S}) holds in broad update rules.
-Section~\ref{sec_numerical} demonstrates the time evolution of the relevant thermodynamic quantities around eq.~(\ref{discrete_model_Q_Q_S}), but we do not put importance on what models undergo the more realistic dynamics. }
+Nonetheless, Eq.~(\ref{discrete_model_Q_Q_S}) holds in broad update rules.
+Section~\ref{sec_numerical} demonstrates the time evolution of the relevant thermodynamic quantities around Eq.~(\ref{discrete_model_Q_Q_S}), but we do not put importance on what models undergo the more realistic dynamics.

-\black{ In addition, in order to observe the same dynamical phenomena between the particle-tracking and the number-density field, the stochastic origin or the noises are assumed to be from eq.~(\ref{DB_Q_discrete}) in both the particle-tracking and the number-density field.
-This construction is harmless even to eq.~(\ref{DB_Q_rho_discrete}), since eqs.~(\ref{dicrete_Q_def}),\,(\ref{DB_Q_discrete}) with $U_T(\{ \rho_{t,{\bm x}} \},\boldsymbol{\lambda}_{t})=U_T(\{{\bm x}_{t,i}\},\boldsymbol{\lambda}_{t})$ rephrase the right hand side of eq.~(\ref{Discrete_FT_x_rho}) into expression with $\{ \rho_{t,{\bm x}} \}$ without $\{ {\bm x}_{t,i} \}$, so that we find
+In addition, in order to observe the same dynamical phenomena between the particle level and the density field, the stochastic origin or the noises are assumed to be from Eq.~(\ref{DB_Q_discrete}) in both the particle level and the density field.
+This construction is harmless even to Eq.~(\ref{DB_Q_rho_discrete}), since Eqs.~(\ref{dicrete_Q_def}) and (\ref{DB_Q_discrete}) with $U_T(\{ \rho_{t,{\bm x}} \},\boldsymbol{\lambda}_{t})=U_T(\{{\bm x}_{t,i}\},\boldsymbol{\lambda}_{t})$ rephrase the right hand side of Eq.~(\ref{Discrete_FT_x_rho}) into expression with $\{ \rho_{t,{\bm x}} \}$ without $\{ {\bm x}_{t,i} \}$, so that we find

-Equation~(\ref{discrete_rho_DB}) is a closed form only with $\{ \rho_{t,{\bm x}} \}$, and expresses the detailed balance (eq.~(\ref{DB_Q_rho_discrete})) with $\{ \rho_{t,{\bm x}} \}$.
-Thus, this implies, even if the systems are stochastically updated by eq.~(\ref{DB_Q_discrete}), eq.~(\ref{DB_Q_rho_discrete}) is satisfied irrespective of the stochastic dynamical mechanisms. }
+Equation~(\ref{discrete_rho_DB}) is a closed form only with $\{ \rho_{t,{\bm x}} \}$, and expresses the detailed balance (Eq.~(\ref{DB_Q_rho_discrete})) with $\{ \rho_{t,{\bm x}} \}$.
+Thus, this implies, even if the systems are stochastically updated by Eq.~(\ref{DB_Q_discrete}), Eq.~(\ref{DB_Q_rho_discrete}) is satisfied irrespective of the stochastic dynamical mechanisms.